 This expense is a result of travel and meal costs of the Corporation's directors, officers, employees and consultants whilst undertaking business on behalf of the Corporation.
-Travel and related costs increased for the current quarter compared to the comparative quarter as a result of more travel incurred for investor relations activities.
+This expense for the current quarter is consistent with the comparative quarter.

 Foreign Exchange